tkeskita/snappyhexmesh_gui/README.md

 ## Current Status

-The add-on is currently in beta phase.
+The add-on is currently in beta (testing) phase, so it should work.
-Please feel free to [submit issues](https://github.com/tkeskita/snappyhexmesh_gui/issues) Currently implemented features include:
+Please feel free to [submit issues](https://github.com/tkeskita/snappyhexmesh_gui/issues).
+Currently implemented features include:
 * Creation of basic OpenFOAM case structure, including meshes as STL files and dictionary files (most importantly snappyHexMeshDict)